zzxwill/oss/intl.en-US/Tools/ossutil/Bucket-related commands.md

     You can use the `--acl` parameter to set the ACL for a bucket.
 The default ACL is private.
 The following are available ACLs:

-    -   private: Anonymous users are not allowed to to read from or write to objects in the bucket.
+    -   private: Anonymous users are not allowed to read from or write to objects in the bucket.
 A signature is required for access.
     -   public-read: Anonymous users are allowed only to read from objects in the bucket.
     -   public-read-write: Anonymous users are allowed to read from and write to objects in the bucket.
     **Note:** For more information on access control, see [Access control based on ACLs](../../../../reseller.en-US/Developer Guide/Access and control/Access control based on ACLs.md#).